Penile Clamps for Incontinence: How They Work, Safety, and Alternatives

 Recovery after prostate surgery typically unfolds over several months.
 Many men experience gradual improvement between six weeks and three months, with continued progress beyond that point.

 Within this framework, clamps can play a supportive role by managing symptoms during daily activities.
-However, they are not a substitute for therapies that aim to restore muscle function.
+However, they are not a substitute for therapies intended to restore pelvic floor muscle function.

 Strengthening vs. Managing: A Critical Distinction